Living as Expat in Erbil · Kurdistan: A Complete Overview

-It’s a mix of extremes; you could see someone with a flock of sheep next to the road while an expensive American muscle car like a Dodge Challenger or even a Rolls Royce is driving by.
-Adventurous expats in Erbil surely will enjoy this city.
+The city is a mix of extremes; you could see someone with a flock of sheep next to the road while an expensive American muscle car like a Dodge Challenger or even a Rolls Royce is driving by.

-Now that I’m here, I can tell you what it’s like to live in the wonderful city Erbil as an expat.
+Now that I’ve lived here for two years, I can tell you what it’s like to live in the wonderful city Erbil as an expat.

 Living in Erbil